devopsctl/gitlabctl/docs/gitlabctl_describe_group.md

 ## gitlabctl describe group

-Describe a group
+Describe a group by specifying the id or group path

 ### Synopsis

-Describe a group
+Describe a group by specifying the id or group path

 ```
 gitlabctl describe group [flags]